 - Add milk and beat just until combined and a soft dough forms (do not over mix or biscuits will become tough.)

 - Place the dough on a lightly floured work surface.
 Roll dough out to 1/2 an inch thick.
 Use a 2 1/2 inch round cutter to cut biscuits.
 Brush tops with heavy cream.
-Place on an ungreased cookie sheet.
+Place on an ungreased cookie sheet, with the sides of the biscuits touching.

 Here are some wholesome delicious ways to start the day and you can get them to the table quickly!
 You can never have too many of these awesome recipes.
 They are totally flexible and completely satisfying.